xNok/dides/README.md

 ## Deployment Progress (After a Trigger)

-Once a deployment is triggered, the coordinator updates the desired state (`code_version`, `configuration_version`) for up to `batch_size` instances and monitors the progress of the deployment with the instances' heartbeats.
+Once a deployment is triggered, the coordinator updates the desired state (`code_version`, `configuration_version`) for up to `batch_size` instances and monitors the progress of the deployment through the instances' heartbeats.

-Once instances report `HEALTHY` and `code_version == target_code_version`, then the deployment progresses by updating the `target_code_version` for one of the remaining instances.
+Once instances report `HEALTHY` and `code_version == target_code_version`, the deployment progresses by updating the `target_code_version` for one of the remaining instances.
 The update process can be automated using a reconciliation interval.
-However, to provide a simple way of testing the implementation, we can use the following endpoint.
+However, to provide a simple way to test the implementation, we can use the following endpoint.

 ```
 POST /deploy/progress
 {}
 ```

-In the best case scenario, all instances eventually report `HEALTHY` and `current_state == desired_state`.
+In the best-case scenario, all instances eventually report `HEALTHY` and `current_state == desired_state`.
 Then the deployment status is marked as completed.